How My Makeout Session Ended Up in the SNL Opening Credits

 During the week, I’m a web developer at New York Magazine, toiling in the JavaScript trenches.
 My boyfriend Marc is an attorney.
-But on Saturday nights at 10:18 p.m. each week, for .3476 seconds, we become the SNL Opening Credits Kiss Couple.
+But every week on Saturday night, for .3476 seconds, we become the SNL Opening Credits Kiss Couple.

 If you watch SNL and you don’t know what I’m talking about, you blinked at the wrong moment.
 But if, right after the introduction of Chris Redd, you spotted a handsome fair-headed guy passionately kissing a woman with a mane of dark curly hair, then you’re witness to our small-screen debut (and, let’s face it, probably the lifetime sum total of our small-screen careers).